Glentaisie -Glen of Taisie.

 Small hills and drumlins cover the length of this glacial formed glen as its sweeps down the western flank of Knocklayd to Ballycastle.
 It has many interesting features which includes the remains of two motte forts, a rath, several standing stones and remnants of the narrow gauge railway which ran from Ballymoney to Ballycastle.

 The railway opened in 1880 and its small light green engines and dark brown coaches served the district until it closed in 1950s.
-The entire project was tendered for under £40,000 and includes many bridges and even a small tunnel near Capecastle.
+The entire project was tendered for under £40,000 and included many bridges and even a small tunnel near Capecastle.
 You can still find traces of the old railway line though the tracks have gone, in recent years there have been proposals put forward to reinstate part of it as a walk and cycle route.

 It was at the foot of Glentaisie near Ramoan that the MacDonnells regrouped their army before facing the O'Neill's at the 'Battle of Glentaisie' on May 2nd,1565.
 James MacDonnell had arrived from Scotland with reinforcements to aid Sorley Boy MacDonnell in his struggle with the O'Neill's who had forced him to retreat to Ballycastle after being defeated in the Glens.
 The battle resulted in the defeat of the MacDonnells and the death of Sorley's brother Angus, his other brother James died a few days later from wounds inflicted on the battlefield.